Michaeldremy/GraphQL-Learning/pokemon-api/README.md

-# GraphQL Learning using React and calling on the Pokemon API
+# GraphQL using React and calling on the Pokemon API

 Live Site: Coming soon...